carlisia/bio-adapt/docs/emerge/optimization.md

 ## Overview

 Our bio-adaptive swarm system achieves production-grade reliability through three key optimizations.
 While the system works efficiently with any number of agents, these optimizations particularly shine when handling 1000+ concurrent agents.
+See [Scales](scales.md) for standard configurations and [Concurrency](concurrency.md) for implementation patterns.

 ## Key optimizations